BlackNellore/MaxProfitFeeding/README.md

 * Settings in **"./config.py"**

 ### Prerequisites and Setup
+**If you are trying to run on Linux or MacOS scroll down to last item: it won't run.**

 This python project requires some libraries.
 They should be automatically installed if you execute with administrative rights:
 ```
 >python setup.py install